ajsaraujo/ajsaraujo/README.md

 ## It's a me, Allan 👋

-I'm a software developer based in Aracaju, Brazil, where it's hot all year long, the sky is always blue and the beach is just a 15 minutes drive away 🌞🌴🏖️🥥🏃

 ### About me
 - 💻 I've been working professionally as a software developer since 2020
 - 🚀 Lately, I've been working mostly with Angular and Java (Quarkus, Spring), although I also have experience with other tech, such as Node.js and Python.
 I consider myself a generalist programmer and I'm always open to learn new things